Updated: October 14, 2025

 • $1 million per occurrence and $2 million total per year for all coverage except BOP, which includes the same limits plus $5,000 business property coverage

-This profile represents small real estate businesses requiring comprehensive insurance coverage in most states.
-We chose companies offering broad national coverage and online quote capabilities, focusing on insurers that actively serve the real estate industry.
+We used a typical small real estate business profile requiring comprehensive coverage.
+We chose companies offering broad national coverage and online quote capabilities, prioritizing insurers that serve the real estate industry.

 About Mark Fitzpatrick